-In the case of records to confirm the existence of an entity (including a corporation), these records have to be kept for five years from the day the last business transaction was conducted.
+In the case of signature cards, account operating agreements, and client credit files, these records have to be kept for five years from the day of closing of the account to which they relate.
+In the case of records to confirm the existence of an entity (including a corporation), they have to be kept for five years from the day the last business transaction was conducted.